dagger/dagger/README.md

 # Project Cloak

+Project Cloak is an experimental project to add multi-language support to Dagger.

+## Alpha Software Warning

+Cloak is alpha-quality software and is still under active development.
+It is not a finished product!
+You will certainly encounter bugs, confusing behavior, and incomplete documentation.
+Please tell us everything!

+## Early Access

-Welcome to Project Cloak, an experimental project by the Dagger team, currently in early access for a small group of testers.
-As part of Project Cloak, you will get access to the following:
+Project Cloak is currently in early access for a small group of testers.
+Early Access includes the following:

 - Early access to the [Project Cloak repository](https://github.com/dagger/cloak)
 - Early access to the Project Cloak community channel on Discord: #project-cloak
 - Our eternal gratitude for trying unfinished software and contributing precious feedback.
-- Dagger swag :) (Miranda will reach out directly when the ordering site is ready)
+- Sweet Dagger swag :)

-### Remember: Project Cloak is not yet a finished product.
-It is still under active development and you will certainly encounter bugs, confusing behavior, and incomplete documentation.
-Please tell us everything!

-- You're a beginner, and need a specific doc to explain something?
-[That's valuable feedback.](https://github.com/dagger/cloak/issues/new)
-- You're an expert who spotted an inaccuracy?
-[Valuable feedback!](https://github.com/dagger/cloak/issues/new)
-- A command failed, and you're not sure if it's your fault or ours?
-[Valuable feedback!](https://github.com/dagger/cloak/issues/new)

 We appreciate any participation in the project, including:

 - Asking and answering questions on the Discord channel
 - Sharing feedback of any kind
 - Going through documentation and tutorials, and telling us how it went